 - Optical Microscopy

 - The Michigan Center for Materials Characterization, or (MC)2 maintains multiple scanning electron microscopes that can be used for the study of microstructures and microtopography of a range of materials, including organic remains, fibers, and metal objects.

 - X-ray diffraction (XRD) is used for the non-destructive determination of the material composition of artifacts and the dermination of the crystalline structure of their components.
 Facilities and equipment for XRD are maintained by the Michigan Center for Materials Characterization, or (MC)2.

 - Mass Spectrometry

-- The Keck Elemental Geochemistry Laboratory, within the Department of Earth and Environmental Sciences, holds two Finnigan Element high resolution ICP-mass spectrometers that provide for the quantitative analysis of most elements.
+- The Michigan Elemental Analysis Laboratory, within the Department of Earth and Environmental Sciences, provides solution-based elemental analysis on a variety of materials from rock through to natural waters in concentration ranges from ppm to ppt in biological, environmental, geological and industrial materials.
 Mass spectrometry services are also available through the Department of Chemistry.
 Mass spectrometry is particularly useful for analyzing ceramic glazes and slips.